GilleM/Travel-reviews/README.md

 * Click Open app in the right corner of your Heroku account
 * Click on the live link available in the address bar

+## Media
+The site requires from users to copy the url link of the destinations they visited.
+I don't own any copyrights.
+The URLs of these images can be various and taken anywhere.

+## Acknowledgements
+I acknowledge my mentor Gerard McBride for the guidance on this project.

+## Disclaimer
+Please contact me if you have any issue regarding copyright content.
+This project is only for educational purposes. <br/>
+email: matea.leka@gmail.com